CERTCC/Vultron/docs/topics/behavior_logic/do_work_bt.md

 # Do Work Behavior Tree

-Although it is not directly addressed by the [formal MPCVD protocol](../../reference/formal_protocol/index.md), the *do work* node of the [RM Behavior Tree](rm_bt.md) is where much of the CVD effort happens.
+Although it is not directly addressed by the [formal Vultron Protocol](../../reference/formal_protocol/index.md), the *do work* node of the [RM Behavior Tree](rm_bt.md) is where much of the CVD effort happens.
 As a result, it is worth spending some time reviewing what some of the underlying work actually entails.